 Example.yaml.
 Harness will generate one automatically from the Pipeline name, but you can add your own.

-Click Save, and click Save again.
-You can save the Pipeline in two ways:
+Select Save, and then select Save again.
+You can save the pipeline in two ways:

 - As new version